forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## Instance Network Interface scanner

 VM instances with external IP addresses expose your environment to an additional attack surface area.
-The instance network interface scanner will audit all your VM instances in your environment, and determine if there are any VMs with external IP addresses that are outside of the trusted networks.
+The instance network interface scanner audits all your VM instances in your environment, and determines if any VMs with external IP addresses are outside of the trusted networks.

 For examples of how to define scanner rules for network interfaces, see the [instance_network_interface_rules.yaml](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/rules/instance_network_interface_rules.yaml)